 5. Ensure Your Library is a Welcoming Environment

 Your library is committed to ensuring a safe place for all that reflects and serves the diversity of our nation.
-Be proactive to show the community that your library is welcoming to all.
+Be proactive in showing the community that your library is welcoming to all.
 From simply looking at your library and improving signage, to staff training and new programming, here are some steps your library can take.

 - Broadcast that your library is welcoming.
 Beginning with the exterior of the building, walk-through the library or assign a staff member to do so, and reflect on where and how your library is communicating its message of equal access and support.
 Repeat the process with your library’s web presence.
 Consider creating and posting messages outside and inside your library as well as online to trumpet your library’s values and support for diversity and equal access.
 Use your ALA community to find out what peers are doing, such as this sign created by the Denver Public Library, or efforts of North Carolina libraries to show their doors are open to all, as detailed in this May 2016 article from Library Journal.
-Review the ALA Graphics catalog and consider posting this colorful, multilingual window cling, featuring 27 world languages to illustrate that the library is truly a place for everyone.
-See the ALA Store for more options.
+Visit the ALA Store and consider the various that demonstrate that the library is a diverse and multilingual space.

 - Ensure access for patrons with disabilities.
-The “Library Accessibility –What You Need to Know” toolkit from the Association of Specialized and Cooperative Library Agencies (ASCLA) is a series of fifteen tip sheets.
+The “Library Accessibility –What You Need to Know” toolkit from the Association of Specialized, Government and Cooperative Library Agencies (ASGCLA) is a series of fifteen tip sheets.

 - Show youth there’s an alternative to contentious rhetoric and media.
-On its, the Young Adult Library Services Association (YALSA) has posted many resources on how to ensure the library is a welcoming environment.
+ALA division Young Adult Library Services Association (YALSA) has posted many resources on how to ensure the library is a welcoming environment.

 - Welcome immigrants and non-English speakers who may feel particularly disenfranchised in the current climate.
 Read about how some libraries are welcoming these groups in PLOnline, including Meeting the Needs of Diverse Communities (May 2012) and A Library Can Say Hello in Almost Any Language (October 2014).